 If you think you’ll miss the filtering option on the digital cameras, or smartphones, this device comes with some gels to apply over the flash to give certain hues to the image.
 Additionally, to increase your creativity, you can purchase 3 separate lenses that will help with taking a variety of pics.
 The available lenses as fisheye, a 35mm-equivalent “portrait” and a macro.

 Leica Sofort Overview

 The Sofort instant camera was designed to capture important fleeting moments, and this is the most affordable model sold by Leica.
 Its shutter speed is 1/400 second which allows you to take pictures while the object is in motion.

-Its best advantage is that it uses the natural light as much as it possibly can, in the auto mode.
-This means the flash won’t get used, unless really needed.
+Its best advantage is that it uses natural light as much as it possibly can, in the auto mode.
+This means the flash won’t get used unless really needed.
 It also has a red eye reduction function which is very useful when using the flash in combination with artificial light.

 Aside from these cameras being used for instant pictures the size of a credit card, there are a few other features they have in common.
 For instance, they’re both compatible with the Fujifilm Instax Mini film.

-Telling the machine where the subject it, in relation to the lens, is another feature the two cameras share.
+Telling the machine where the subject is, in relation to the lens, is another feature the two cameras share.
 There are 2 options here: close at under 3 feet, and far, which is anything further than 3 feet.